luckymrwang/dynamo/examples/README.md

 # Dynamo Examples

-This directory contains practical examples demonstrating how to deploy and use Dynamo for distributed LLM inference.
-Each example includes setup instructions, configuration files, and explanations to help you understand different deployment patterns and use cases.

-> **Want to see a specific example?**
-> Open a [GitHub issue](https://github.com/ai-dynamo/dynamo/issues) to request an example you'd like to see, or [open a pull request](https://github.com/ai-dynamo/dynamo/pulls) if you'd like to contribute your own!

 ## Framework Support

-The /examples directory shows how Dynamo broadly works using major inference engines.
+The /examples directory shows how Dynamo broadly works using various inference engines.

 If you want to see advanced, framework-specific deployment patterns and best practices, check out the [Components Workflows](../components/backends/) directory:
 - **[vLLM](../components/backends/vllm/)** – vLLM-specific deployment and configuration
 - **[SGLang](../components/backends/sglang/)** – SGLang integration examples and workflows
 - **[TensorRT-LLM](../components/backends/trtllm/)** – TensorRT-LLM workflows and optimizations

+This directory contains practical examples & tutorials demonstrating how to deploy and use Dynamo for distributed LLM inference.
+Each example includes setup instructions, configuration files, and explanations to help you understand different deployment patterns and use cases.

+> **Want to see a specific example?**
+> Open a [GitHub issue](https://github.com/ai-dynamo/dynamo/issues) to request an example you'd like to see, or [open a pull request](https://github.com/ai-dynamo/dynamo/pulls) if you'd like to contribute your own!

 ## Basics & Tutorials